 Ninette is a graduate of the Uttara Yoga Teacher Training program.
 During her training she noticed a very distinct difference of what most athletes could do in class versus traditional “yogis”.
 That is when she knew she wanted to bring yoga to athletes.
 She is furthering her training and learning therapeutic style yoga which relates directly to athletes and her ability to teach classes that target their typical trouble areas.

-As a single mother of three and a reading teacher for at-risk youth in an urban setting, she has seen firsthand how the strength and flexibility she has gained on the mat can be directly transferred and applied to coasting through the waves of life.
+As a solo mother of three and a reading teacher for at-risk youth in an urban setting, she has seen first -hand how the strength and flexibility she has gained on the mat can be directly transferred and applied to coasting through the waves of life.
 She attributes her successes and ability to roll with the punches to the physical, spiritual, and emotional benefits of yoga.
 Her friends and loved ones probably tire of her suggesting yoga as a solution for all of life’s ailments.
 She is continually amazed at the hope and change that come about in people when the philosophies and practices of yoga are applied.
-Suzanne uses her knowledge of the energetic effect of asana, pranayama and mediation to create classes that encourage her students to become more aware of the power of prana to effect change within their own bodies and to find inner peace by connecting with the higher Self.
+Suzanne uses her knowledge of the energetic effects of asana, pranayama and mediation to create classes that encourage her students to become more aware of the power of prana to effect change within their own bodies, and to find inner peace by connecting with the higher Self.

 Elizabeth is a University of Virginia graduate who received her 200 Yoga Teacher Training certification through a comprehensive program at the Marianne Wells Yoga School in Cahuita, Costa Rica.
 She is registered through the Yoga Alliance.